 Globe Valve Stem Overload Failure Caused by Plug and Seat Misalignment

-Stem separation failures can result from fatigue failure or one-time overload.
+Stem separation can result from fatigue failure or a one-time overload.
 Changes in stem material properties (embrittlement) or loss of part cross-section (due to erosion) can increase the progression or propensity for these failure mechanisms.
 Operating conditions and valve-system interactions can also affect the progression of the failure.

-The high bending moment resulted in a crack propagation that initiated at the discontinuity formed by the chamfer corner, progressed across the stem cross-section, changed direction as the cross-section area reduced, and then resulted in a sudden complete separation.
+The high bending moment resulted in a crack propagation that initiated at the discontinuity formed by the chamfer corner.
+It progressed across the stem cross-section, changed direction as the cross-section area reduced, and resulted in a sudden complete separation.
 Inspection of the surface along the fracture did not reveal signs of local polishing associated with low load, high cycle fatigue.
 The failure was due to a high load, low cycle condition brought on by valve misalignment caused by recent valve maintenance and tolerance stack-up.